High Arctic Change 2014

 What Are They Doing?

 The Svalbard Archipelago has an arctic climate and is home to several large bodies of ice— alpine glaciers in the mountains, and tidewater glaciers that descend into the sea.
 For the past 10,000 years the glaciers of this region have been receding and more recently researchers have noted a regional reduction in sea ice.

-The research team, which includes undergraduate geoscience students participating in the Research Experiences Undergraduates (REU) Program, will travel to Svalbard to research how high latitude glaciers, melt-water streams, and sedimentation in the fjords reflect climate.
+The research team, which includes undergraduate geoscience students participating in the Research Experiences Undergraduates (REU) Program, traveled to Svalbard to research how high latitude glaciers, melt-water streams, and sedimentation in the fjords reflect climate.
 The Svalbard region is ideal for the study of past climate because several different types of measurements on and around glaciers can be conducted there.
-Working out of small boats in the fiord and hiking to sites on land, the team will collect data to determine what relationships exist between current sedimentation, glaciers, oceans, and climate.
+Working out of small boats in the fiord and hiking to sites on land, the team collected data to determine what relationships exist between current sedimentation, glaciers, oceans, and climate.
 Using the historic sedimentation record can help the researchers understand and better predict how glacial systems react to climate change.

 Where Are They?

 The group flew via commercial airline to Svalbard, Norway with operations based out of a research station in Ny Alesund.
 Ny Alesund is one of the world's northernmost settlements and its population can swell to up to 120 people during the summer when research is being conducted.
 The team worked on and around the local fiord—Kongsfjord, and its surrounding glaciers.
 The Svalbard archipelago is situated in the Arctic Ocean, north of mainland Europe, approximately mid-way between Norway and the North Pole.